hi-paris/deepdespeckling/README.md

-# deepdespeckling for Synthetic Aperture Radar (SAR) images
+# deepdespeckling Synthetic Aperture Radar (SAR) images with Pytorch

 Based on the work of Emanuele Dalsasso, post-doctoral researcher at CNAM and Telecom Paris.